aws/aws-encryption-sdk-c/README.md

 You may also want to [configure vcpkg for Visual Studio CMake projects](https://github.com/microsoft/vcpkg#vcpkg-with-visual-studio-cmake-projects).

 Build the AWS SDK for C++.
-This installs the aws-c-common dependency too.
-If you only need AWS SDK for C++ to use the AWS Encryption SDK, you have the option to build only the AWS KMS SDK.
+This installs the aws-c-common dependency, too.
+If you need the AWS SDK for C++ only to use the AWS Encryption SDK, you have the option to build only the AWS KMS SDK.
 Add the `-DBUILD_ONLY=kms` to build only the AWS KMS client.

 Follow [these instructions](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup-windows.html#setup-windows-from-source), using `-DCMAKE_TOOLCHAIN_FILE` as described in the vcpkg setup instructions.
 Add `-DBUILD_SHARED_LIBS=ON` for shared libraries or `-DBUILD_SHARED_LIBS=OFF` for static libraries.